curl/everything-curl/usingcurl-scpsftp.md

 ### URLs

-SFTP and SCP URLs are similar to other URLs and you download files using these protocols the same was as with others.
+SFTP and SCP URLs are similar to other URLs and you download files using these protocols the same as with others.

     curl sftp://example.com/file.zip -u user